| title and author | rating | notes | |

 | Deaf Republic Ilya Kaminsky |

-⸜( ˃ ᵕ ˂ )⸝♡ | I read this for my college poetry class.
+⸜( ˃ ᵕ ˂ )⸝♡ | This was an assigned reading for a college class which would usually dock points, but this one stood out to me.
 It made me cry at several points.
 It's beautifully written. | |

 | Things Have Gotten Worse Since We Last Spoke Eric LaRocca |